Providing a quality chemical analysis service for regional hop growers and craft beer brewers in the Midwest.

 the last 5 to 10 minutes of the boil and are often referred to as finishing

 hops.
 In fact one flavor-enhancing technique, known as dry hopping,

 actually involves adding the finishing hops after fermentation has begun.

 When harvested, the hop cones typically contain between 70% to 80% moisture by weight.
-To many beer officianados, these freshly harvested, untreated "wet" hop cones are at the very peak of their goodness at this instant in time and will only down-hill from here.
-It is just a matter of how closely to this peak of perfection they can be preserved.
+To many beer officianados, these freshly harvested, untreated, "wet" hop cones are at the very peak of their goodness at this instant in time and will only go down-hill from here.
 Brewing a beer with these wet hop cones is referred to as "wet hopping" a beer.
-Unfortunately, unless dried or used for wet hopping these cones quickly become mush and are then only good for composting.
+Unfortunately, unless dried or used immediately for wet hopping, these cones quickly become mush and are then only good for composting.

 To preserve the value of the cones, they must be dried.

 Unfortunately, drying means subjecting the cones to lots of air at elevated

 temperatures, two of the big three things to avoid.
 Drying must be done at as

 low a temperature as possible and as quickly as possible to avoid unnecessary